 District of Columbia

 On March 31, D.C.
 Mayor Vincent Gray signed legislation to end arrests for marijuana possession in our nation's capital.
-The bill, sponsored by Ward 6 councilmember Tommy Wells, will remove all criminal penalties for possession of up to an ounce of marijuana, and replaces them with a civil fine of $25.
+The bill, sponsored by Ward 6 councilmember Tommy Wells, will remove all criminal penalties for possession of up to an ounce of marijuana and replace them with a civil fine of $25.
 Police will also no longer have grounds to search individuals simply based on the smell of marijuana.
 In other words, outside of Colorado and Washington, our nation’s capital will soon have the least punitive marijuana laws in the country.
 For more information on the measure, please see our overview of the ordinance.

 The bill hasn’t taken effect yet, though.
-Before it can become law, it must be signed by the mayor and undergo a 60-working-day review process in Congress, so it will likely become law in late June or early July.
+Before it can become law, it must undergo a 60-working-day review process in Congress, so it will likely become law in July.
 Subscribe to our email alerts to be the first to know when it does.

 D.C.’s medical marijuana program still too restrictive